We must balance a commitment to openness with a commitment to avoiding unnecessary risk for users of widely-used open

 DoS issues are not considered under the security vulnerability rewards program; the severity guidelines outline the types of bugs that are considered security vulnerabilities in more detail.

 No. Chromium contains a reflected XSS filter (called XSSAuditor) that is a best-effort second line of defense against reflected XSS flaws found in web sites.
 We do not treat these bypasses as security bugs in Chromium because the underlying security issue is in the web site itself.
 Instead, we treat them as functional bugs in Chromium.

-Note that the XSSAuditor is not able to defend against persistent XSS or DOM-based XSS.
-There will also be a number of infrequently occurring reflected XSS corner cases that it will never be able to cover.
+There will also be a number of infrequently occurring reflected XSS corner case in an HTML context that it will never be able to cover.
 Among these are:

 People sometimes report that they can compromise Chrome by installing a malicious DLL in a place where Chrome will load it, by hooking APIs (e.g. Issue 130284), or by otherwise altering the configuration of the PC.